jbredael/AWESPA/docs/general_module.rst

    can be handled by the wrapper or by the underlying code, but the wrapper must be able to read the YAML file and forward the settings.

-3. **awesIO-compliant output** -- the tool must write its outputs to a user-specified path following the awesIO standard, ensuring compatibility with downstream modules.
+3. **awesIO-compliant input and output** -- the tool must read its inputs from user-specified paths following the awesIO standard and write its outputs to a user-specified path following the awesIO standard, ensuring compatibility with downstream modules.
+   Or the wrapper must be able to take in awesIO-compliant input files, convert them to the format required by the underlying code, execute the tool, and convert the output back to awesIO format.

 4. **ABC compliance** -- the wrapper must implement the abstract base class of the module category it belongs to (e.g. power-estimation models implement